torahappy/Prophyan/happy/matagaki.eng.2023.md

 It is an application and installation work.
 In the exhibition space, there is a large screen and a touchscreen.
 Small grey squares are arranged on the screen.
 These squares represent the data stored in the computer, most of which is invisible when you normally use computers.
 A small white dot is placed at the center of the screen.
 This represents yourself, making you feel inside the small universe within a computer.

-Through exploring the inner space of a computer, you may link the grayscale pattern of data with your own life experience.
+Through exploring the inner space of a computer, you may link the gray-scale pattern of data with your own life experience.
 Although the data behind the scene is not easy to "properly" understand unless you are an expert, with these data transformed into shapes and colors, it may become a shipyard, an abandoned factory, or a forest.
 We may obtain "other meanings", or "improper way of understanding".
 In this way, the division between machines and humans, between those who know machines and those who don't, may be eased.
 We may be able to perceive machines not just as mechanical calculators, but as beings with a very human warmth.
 That's what I was aiming for in this work.
 I made this work thinking that it was a game.
 This is because one of the purposes of this work is for me to enter the world of the computer and go on a "sightseeing" or "adventure".
 In a way, it's like envisioning another version of myself.

 You may see this work looks very simple and minimalistic, but in reality I have tried and failed many times, and it is built on a lot of arbitrariness.
 For example, I designed a trail of footprints created by the player (white dot), so that the change in position and velocity would project the "atan" function, and then adjusted the parameters slightly to make it move in the most "comfortable" way.